mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 This is not affiliate spam.
 Some are honest, but all of them are inherently biased.
 They have a vested interest in you purchasing more expensive gear because they make more money that way.
 They also have an interest in directing you to merchants

-## Picking parts
+## Choosing components

 ### Rack

+The rack was the first thing I decided, but it was also iterative.
+There's a bit of a circular dependency.
+You don't know what kind of rack to buy until you know what components it needs to house, but you'll make different decisions about

+#### Considerations

-- How tall does it need to be?
+- ## How tall does it need to be?
-- Does it need wheels?
+- ## Does it need wheels?
-- Does it need four posts or would two suffice?
+- ## Does it need four posts or would two suffice?
 - How deep does it need to be?

+#### My choice: StarTech XX 18U rack

+I have a StarTech rack at my office, and I haven't had any issues with it.

+No labels on parts of startech rack
+Comes with screwdriver and wrenches
+Not sure how to use grounding cables
+Smallest setting prevents you from using all screws Smallest setting blocks screws for casters

 ### Network switch

+The next big decision

+#### Considerations

 - What speed do you want?
 - Managed or unmanaged?